javiermontanana/grade5theory/_af-ornaments/ornaments.md

 A turn is indicated by the sign:

+(this is sometimes called an upper turn.
+There is also a lower turn which goes under the written note first, but it is less common and not required for the grade 5 theory exam.)

 The notes follow the shape of the sign.
 This may help you remember how it is performed.